run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/additional-clusters.md

 * Select a target platform `OpenShift`
 * Select a Cluster location `Remote to Control Plane`.
 * You must enter a very specific cluster URL with the format `https://runai.apps.<BASE_DOMAIN>`.
 To get the base Domain run `oc get dns cluster -oyaml | grep baseDomain`
-* Ignore the instructions on creating a secret.
+* Ignore the instructions for creating a secret.